If you’re running a veterinary practice, you’ve probably tried discounts to attract clients—whether...

 The evidence is clear, it’s time to stop trying to force wellness plans into your practice and start thinking about alternatives.
 Non-Corporate practices need solutions that are simple, scalable, and specifically designed for their unique needs.
 Instead of adopting cookie-cutter corporate models, it’s crucial to find or create membership options that focus on what your clients actually need and what your team can realistically manage.

 If you want to boost client loyalty and retention, don’t get bogged down by confusing wellness plans.
 Instead, seek out membership models that prioritize flexibility, clear value, and ease of use for both clients and staff.
 I'm sure they are out there.
-If you wanted to give us a shot, setup a demo and I'd love to meet you.
+If you wanted to give us a shot, setup a demo and I'd be happy to give you a tour of a 12 year old wellness plan alternative that works.